refraction-ray/iastu-hpc2-manual/users/softwares/mathematica.md

 \"/opt/mathematica/11.0.1/Executables/MathKernel\" \"`2`\""

 kernel = RemoteMachine["<hostname>", 2, LinkHost -> "127.0.0.1"]
-(* hostname is our case, is cn depending on your salloc result.
+(* hostname in our case, is cn depending on your salloc result.
 2 is the kernel number on hostname, if the user name is the same, which is the case in our HPC, <user>@ part can be omitted, a cn for host is enough *)

 LaunchKernels[kernel]